ssh

 2 Suspending ssh

 Use the escape character.
-Per default this is Enter ~.
-Immediately after typing it, Ctrl-Z will suspend an SSH client.
+By default, this is Enter ~.
+Right after typing the escape character, Ctrl-Z will suspend the SSH client.

 3 Extra security

-SSH has shipped with some insecure authentication and encryption options historically.
-One should probably secure SSH by shutting down unnecessarily weak crypto options, and disabling unneeded ports and so on.
-If I want to be extra sensible I could secure it to modern cryptography standards, such as elliptic ciphers, and smart defaults which are suspected to be less vulnerable to quotidian NSA attacks.
-(With these settings we’re still screwed when cheap quantum factorization becomes a thing, though, but let us set that aside for now.)
+SSH has historically shipped with some insecure authentication and encryption options.
+We should probably secure SSH by shutting down unnecessarily weak crypto options, disabling unneeded ports, and so on.
+If I want to be extra sensible, I could secure it to modern cryptography standards, such as elliptic-curve ciphers, and smart defaults that we suspect are less vulnerable to everyday NSA attacks.
+(With these settings we’re still screwed when cheap quantum factorisation becomes a thing, though, but let us set that aside for now.)

 There are a lot of other commands needed to make stuff go.
-Recommended /etc/ssh/sshd_config, i.e. for the server:
+Recommended /etc/ssh/sshd_config (for the server):

 KexAlgorithms curve25519-sha256@libssh.org,diffie-hellman-group-exchange-sha256